 Name of the person whose DNA sample is in the envelope

 Suspected Relationship – ONLY list the specific relationship as listed on your order form (for example: paternity, sibling, grandparent, child etc).
 DO NOT list other possible relationships or information.
 If multiple possible relationships are listed (for example: possible sibling or cousin; possible sister or aunt; possible father or grandfather, etc.) the samples will be discarded and you will need to recollect.

 15. Finally, place all collection envelopes into the provided prepaid mailer or into a larger envelope for shipping (if you chose the Make Your Own Kit option).
 Please record any tracking information you may have to verify delivery of your samples to the lab.
 Bio-Gene DNA does not recording tracking numbers on prepaid mailers as we leave that choice to you.

 16. Send the samples to the lab for processing.

 17. You will be notified by email to log in to your secure client page once ALL samples have arrived at the lab.
-You will also be provide a “Due Date” for your results which will be the day they should be posted to your client page.
-All results are posted ONCE per day no later than 8:00 PM PST on regular business days.
+You will also be provided a “Due Date” for your results which will be the day they should be posted to your client page.
+All results are posted ONCE per day, no later than 8:00 PM PST on regular business days.

 Non-Standard Alternative Samples